cheleb/zio-laminar-tapir/README.md

 ## ZIO, Lamibar and Tapir

-This a project to use ZIO, Lamibar and Tapir to create a simple REST API.
+This a project to use ZIO, Laminar and Tapir to communicate with a REST API.

 * ZIO: A type-safe, composable library for asynchronous and concurrent programming in Scala.
 * Lamibar: A library for building REST APIs in Scala.